top of page

 Acoustic insulation strategy plan

 Second, improve your airborne sound insulation between rooms by sealing all the gaps.
-Use the same tricks as you would to keep cold air from coming through windows and door:
+Use the same tricks as you would to keep cold air from coming through windows and doors:

-• Use the draft stopper at door base.
+• Use the draft stopper at the door base.

 • Apply foam tape or weatherstrip around the door.